harness/developer-hub/tutorials/cd-pipelines/serverless/aws-lambda.md

 </details>

-1. Use the following CLI command to create **Services** in your Harness Project.
+1. Use the following CLI command to create a service in your Harness project.

     ```
     harness service -file "/serverless-lambda/harnesscd-pipeline/service.yml" apply